It is important to make a distinction between a personal or private pension plan in the UK and an international retirement plan.

 - The plan can be structured to take advantage of the favourable tax treatment offered to investors in certain tax jurisdictions

-- As international retirement plans are investment-based, they can be affected by stock market volatility.
+- As an international retirement plan is investment-based, it can be affected by stock market volatility.

 - There is no tax relief on contributions as in many domestic pension schemes